juice-shop/juice-shop/TROUBLESHOOTING.md

   [Error 128](https://github.com/bower/bower/issues/50) from some GitHub repos during `bower install` execution, run `git config --global url."https://".insteadOf git://` and try `npm install` again
-- If `npm install` fails after an update of your local copy during `bower install` complaining about version issues, delete `/app/bower_components` and try again to remove outdated versions that cause conflicts
 - If during `npm install` the `sqlite3` no binaries can be downloaded for your system, the setup falls back to building from source with `node-gyp`.
 Check the